 The Contingent Effect of Management Practices

-This paper investigates how the success of a management practice depends on nature of the long-term relationship between the firm and its employees.
+This paper investigates how the success of a management practice depends on the nature of the long-term relationship between the firm and its employees.
 A large US transportation company is in the process of fitting its trucks with an electronic on-board recorder (EOBR), which provide drivers with information on their driving performance.
 In this setting, a natural question is whether the optimal managerial practice consists of: (1) Letting each driver know his or her individual performance only; or (2) Also providing drivers with information about their ranking with respect to other drivers.
-The company is also in the first phase of a multi-year "lean-management journey".
-This phase focuses exclusively on changing employee values, mainly toward a greater emphasis on teamwork and empowerment.
+The company is also in the first phase of a multi-year initiative to remake its internal operations.
+This first phase corresponds to an overhaul of the relational contract with its employees, focusing exclusively on changing values toward a greater emphasis on teamwork and empowerment.
 The main result of our randomized experiment is that (2) leads to better performance than (1) in a particular site if and only if the site has not yet received the values intervention, and worse performance if it has.
 The result is consistent with the presence of a conflict between competition-based managerial practices and a cooperation-based relational contract.
-More broadly, it highlights the role of intangible relational factors: the optimal set of managerial practices depends on the long-term relationship the company chooses to have with its workers.
+More broadly, it highlights the role of intangible relational factors in determining the optimal set of managerial practices.

 Keywords: Relational contracts, management practices, transportation, performance ranking